phphleb/hleb/processme.md

 use Hleb\Static\Command;
 Command::execute(new ExampleTask(), ['speed ', 'quality']);
 ```
-However, in this case, the command's output will not be displayed since its purpose has changed.
+However, in this case, the command’s output will not be displayed since its purpose has changed.
-To retrieve the command's result, use the $this->setResult() method within the class to set the data, and then access this data externally via the getResult() method.
+To retrieve the command’s result, use the $this->setResult() method within the class to set the data, and then access this data externally via the getResult() method.
 ```
 use App\Commands\Demo\ExampleTask;
 use Hleb\Static\Command;